schemathesis/web-api-fuzzing-project/README.md

 poetry install
 ```

-It also automatically installs WAFP CLI that is available via the `wafp` entry point.
+It also automatically installs WAFP CLI to the current environment that is available via the `wafp` entry point.

 ## Getting started